-Solar panels have a lifetime of about 30-50 years.
+Solar panels have a lifespan of about 30-50 years.
 That’s over 30 years of producing your own energy and saving on utility bills.
 But solar panels, like all things, don’t last forever.
 That is where solar panel recycling steps in.
-Solar panel recycling is still at a very early stage -yet, it’s anticipated to be a huge part of the solar industry in years to come.
+Solar panel recycling is still at a very early stage.
+Yet, it’s anticipated to be a huge part of the solar industry in the years to come.

-We’ve listed down some common questions about solar panel recycling and provided answers to them:
+We’ve listed some common questions and their answers about solar panel recycling.

 How Significant is Solar Panel Recycling?